merchantprotocol/documentation/docs/05_Magento_v1/30_Customer_Groups_Manager/04_Manage_Customer_Groups.md

 In administrator panel: Customers -> Customer Groups

-Here you can create new customer groups by pressing the Add New Customer Group button or edit existing ones by clicking the Edit link.
+Here you can create new customer groups by pressing the Add New Customer Group button or by editing existing ones with the Edit link.

 ![Customer Groups Manager - Manage Customer Groups](customer-group-customer-group.png)